Amebis/eduVPN/doc/Development.md

          - Windows 11 SDK
 2. Install [vcpkg](https://vcpkg.io/).
    - `git clone https://github.com/Microsoft/vcpkg.git C:\ProgramData\SDK\vcpkg`
       The path used is only an example.
-If filesystem permissions and system-wide setup is not your thing, vcpkg may be installed anywhere in your user home folder.
+If you decide to install to `C:\Program Files` or any other path that requires elevation to make folder modifications, you must grant user account, used to build eduVPN, read and write permissions to vcpkg folder.
+Otherwise, all build targets will require elevation too. vcpkg builds inside this folder and then copies .h/.lib/.dll files to your eduVPN working tree in the vcpkg_installed folders.
+To avoid vcpkg access-denied issues on building, it is easiest to install vcpkg somewhere in your user home folder.
    - Bootstrap with `C:\ProgramData\SDK\vcpkg\bootstrap-vcpkg -disableMetrics`
    - Integrate into MSBuild/Visual Studio with `C:\ProgramData\SDK\vcpkg\vcpkg integrate install`
+   - You must keep vcpkg up-to-date manually:
+     ```cmd
+     cd C:\ProgramData\SDK\vcpkg
+     git clean -fdx
+     git pull
+     bootstrap-vcpkg -disableMetrics
+     ```
 3. Install [Go](https://go.dev/) 1.18 or later.
 The last Go version that produces Windows 7-compatible binaries is 1.20.x.
 4. Clone the eduVPN project source code _including_ sub-modules from the [eduVPN GitHub repository](https://github.com/Amebis/eduVPN) using `git clone --recurse-submodules https://github.com/Amebis/eduVPN.git eduVPN` command.
 5. Install .NET Framework 3.5.x: can be installed from _Control Panel_ » _Programs and Features_ » _Turn Windows features on or off_ (required by WiX Toolset).